ambertan77/tastebuddy/README.md

 14. Click on the heart icon next to the food item > Food item is displayed in the favourites page and is added to the "favourites" field in the current user's document in the "Users" collection in Firebase
 15. Click on the heart icon next to the food item again (to unlike) > Filled heart changes to heart outline, food item is removed from the favourites page and is removed from the "favourites" field in the current user's document in the "Users" collection in Firebase
 #### Feeds Page
-1. Click on the bell icon in the navigation bar > User is redirected to the feeds page
+1. Click on the bell icon in the navigation bar > User is redirected to the feeds page which displays feed data fetched from realtime database
 #### Profile Page
 1. Click on the Log Out button > User is redirected to the Welcome Page
 2. Click on the "Add Friends" button > User is redirected to a page with a list of all users